This page offers an overview of my cumulative, publication-based doctoral thesis.

 Abstract#

-Results Throughout our comprehensive empirical validation, we found no evidence that would falsify the theory of code review as a communication network.
-We observed extensive information diffusion across social, organizational, and architectural boundaries at Spotify.
-Additionally, we discovered that code review effectively spreads information quickly and widely among participants, even at a large scale.
+Results: By formalizing the theory of code review as a communication network modelled as a time-varying hypergraph, we were able to empirically demonstrate that traditional time-agnostic models substantially overestimate information diffusion in code review.
+Throughout our empirical studies, we found substential evidence supporting the theory of code review as a communication network: We confirmed that code review is capable of diffusing information quickly and widely among participants, even at a large scale.
+We also observed extensive information diffusion across social, organizational, and architectural boundaries at Spotify corroborating our theory.
 However, we also found that information diffusion patterns in open-source code review systems differ significantly, suggesting that findings from open-source environments may not directly apply to closed-source contexts.
-Through applying the theory of code review as a communication network, we were able to uncover the significant and uncovered tax risks associated with collaborative software engineering within multinational enterprises.
-While practitioners consider code review also in the future a core practice in collaborative software engineering, we foresee that generative AI could undermine its role as a human communication network in the future.
+Through applying the theory of code review as a communication network in the domain of tax compliance, we were able to uncover the significant and previously unrecognized tax risks associated with collaborative software engineering within multinational enterprises.
+While practitioners consider code review also in the future a core practice in collaborative software engineering, we identify a potential risk that generative AI may undermine code review’s role as a human communication network.

 Conclusion: Our work on understanding code review as a communication network contributes not only to theory-driven, empirical software engineering research but also lays the groundwork for practical applications, particularly in the context of tax compliance.
 Future research is needed to explore the evolving role of code review as a communication network.